risingwavelabs/risingwave-docs-legacy/docs/guides/risingwave-as-postgres-fdw.md

 ## Analyze data in RisingWave

 The following command creates a table in RisingWave.
-This table will use Native CDC to synchronize the data of the Person table from PostgreSQL, and then create a materialized view to analyze the ingested data.
+This table will use the native CDC connector to synchronize the data of the Person table from PostgreSQL, and then create a materialized view to analyze the ingested data.

 ```sql
 ---Run in RisingWave